Switching on surface conduction in a topological insulator: Additional transport results

-We now present photocontrol studies on micrometric samples, fabricated with the focused-ion beam (FIB) cutting technique \cite{Friedensen2017} (Fig.\,\ref{fig3}\textbf{a}).
-The temperature-dependent resistances of two such samples again show a pronounced drop below about 40\,K when illuminated (Fig.\,\ref{fig3}\textbf{b}), and the time dependence upon illumination again follows stretched-exponential behaviour (Fig.\,\ref{fig3}\textbf{c}).
-Both this qualitative similarity to the results on the bulk sample and two quantitative differences, reported next, lend further support to our interpretation, and confirm the only minor contribution of bulk conduction.
-Firstly, during illumination, the saturation resistance is reached in only a few minutes instead of a few hours, which we attribute to the light penetration depth being similar to or larger than the thickness of the sample ($0.16-1\,\mu$m and 0.3~$\mu$m, respectively, see Methods), and thus the irradiation hitting the entire volume of the sample at once.
+We now present photocontrol studies on micrometric samples, fabricated with the focused-ion beam (FIB) cutting technique \cite{Friedensen2017} from a bulk sample ($x = 0.025$) (insert of Fig.\,\ref{fig8}\textbf{a}).
+The temperature-dependent resistances of two such samples again show a pronounced drop below about 40\,K when illuminated and the time dependence upon illumination again follows stretched-exponential behavior (Fig.\,\ref{fig8}\textbf{a} and \textbf{b}).
+Both this qualitative similarity to the results on the bulk sample and two quantitative differences, reported next, lend further support to our interpretation, and confirm that the surface states are directly involved.
+Firstly, during illumination, the saturation resistance is reached in only a few minutes instead of a few hours, which we attribute to the light penetration depth being similar to or larger than the thickness of the sample ($0.16-1\,\mu$m and 0.3~$\mu$m, respectively), and thus the irradiation hitting the entire volume of the sample.
 Secondly, the resistance under illumination is lower at low temperature than it is at room temperature (ratio $R/R_{\text{300~K}} < 1$), which we understand as caused by a much larger relative contribution of the surface conduction in the samples.
 Our results demonstrate the robustness of the photocontrol of Dirac surface conduction against microfabrication, thus paving the way for device applications.